SonjaKhan/MyoTrivia/README.md

 Description
 -----------

 A trivia game using the Myo armband for patients recovering from a stroke.
-Project for CSE 510.
+Project for UW CSE 510.

 Set Up
 ------